lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 how many bits have to be sent.
 If the length is not specified, the number of bits sent is the original header field length minus the length specified in the MSB MO.

-The compressor sends the "length" Least Significant Bits.
+The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor combines the value received with the Target Value.

 If this action is made on a variable length field, the remaining size in byte has to be sent before.